 Unfortunately, once the leaves have been burnt by the sun there is no reversing that.
 Trim off the worst affected leaves and move to a slightly shadier spot in your home.
 You need to watch out a little more in summer when the sun is a lot stronger and is out for more of the day.

-Cold air can also be harmful for your Spider Plant and can also cause yellowing of the leaves.
+Cold air can also be harmful to your plant and can also cause yellowing of the leaves.
 Make sure there are no drafts coming through the windows or doors that your Spider Plant (or any other houseplant) is near.
-You may also want to invest in a digital thermometer to keep track of how the temperature changes throughout the seasons and make sure your Prayer Plant is in its ideal range.
+You may also want to invest in a digital thermometer to keep track of how the temperature changes throughout the seasons and make sure your spider plant is in its ideal range.

 Spider Plants don’t need to be fertilised that often, or even at all!